Biden ready for new Russia nuclear deal

 US President Joe Biden says he is ready to pursue a new nuclear arms deal with Russia and has called on Moscow to act in good faith as his Russian counterpart Vladimir Putin says there can be no winners in any nuclear war.

-Both leaders issued statements as diplomats gathered for a UN conference to review the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
+Both leaders issued statements as diplomats gathered for a UN conference to review the Treaty on the Non-Proliferation of Nuclear Weapons.

-It was supposed to have taken place in 2020 but was delayed by the COVID-19 pandemic.
+It was supposed to have been held in 2020 but was delayed by the COVID-19 pandemic.

 “It occurs at a time of nuclear danger not seen since the height of the Cold War,” UN Secretary-General Antonio Guterres told the conference on Monday.